eddwebster/football_analytics/README.md

 <h5 id="scraping-written-pieces"> Written Pieces</h5>

 *    [Scraping Premier League Football Data with Python](https://fcpython.com/scraping/scraping-premier-league-football-data-python) by [FC Python](https://twitter.com/FC_Python)
+*    [Football Data Visualizations - Passing Networks](https://www.dzialowski.eu/football-data-visualisations/) by [Karol Działowski](https://github.com/karlosos/) -  a great blog post on how to create passing networks from first principles, specifically to webscraping, how to get Opta Event data from WhoScored.
+The second part of the blog shows how to create a passing network from this data using matplotlib.
 *    [Python for Fantasy Football – Getting and Cleaning Data](http://www.fantasyfutopia.com/python-for-fantasy-football-getting-and-cleaning-data/) by [Fantasy Futopia](https://twitter.com/FantasyFutopia)
 *    [Intro to {polite} Web Scraping of Soccer Data with R!](https://ryo-n7.github.io/2020-05-14-webscrape-soccer-data-with-R/) by [Ryo Nakagawara](https://twitter.com/R_by_Ryo)
 *    [Web Scraping Advanced Football Statistics](https://towardsdatascience.com/web-scraping-advanced-football-statistics-11cace1d863a) by [Sergi Lehkyi](https://twitter.com/sergi_lehkyi)